 One of the marketing techniques today is having articles on your website.
 This is one of the most organic ways to bring in new visitors.

 If you already have existing articles, it is good practice to update them regularly with relevant information.

 Ensure proper keyword placement

-There are a lot of experts that claim that the presence of keywords is not enough to rank high on search relevance.
-Google itself said that it gives priority to websites that have the keyword on their titles, subheadings, or even the URL itself.
-Meanwhile, it will give less priority to websites that only mentions the keywords in its last paragraph.
+Many experts claim that the presence of keywords is not enough to rank high on search relevance.
+Google itself said that it prioritizes websites that have the keyword on their titles, subheadings, or even the URL itself.
+Meanwhile, it will give less priority to websites that only mentions the keywords in their last paragraph.

 Hire A Specialist

-Since SEO is a complicated matter, most businesses just focus on their business and hire an SEO expert to manage the technicalities.
+Since SEO is a complicated matter, most businesses focus on their business and hire an SEO expert to manage the technicalities.
 There are a lot of services available that will suit the needs of even small business owners.
-This is perhaps the most effective result as experts can guarantee that you will generate more traffic to your website that can translate to sales.
+This is perhaps the most effective result as experts can guarantee that you will generate more traffic to your website to translate to sales.

-While the search relevance is a complicated matter, it is actually quite easy after you have understood the terms needed.
-The effort one takes to make their contents search-relevant will be a huge step towards your business's success.
+While the search relevance is complicated, it is pretty easy after you understand the terms needed.
+The effort one takes to make their contents search-relevant will be a massive step towards your business’s success.
 You will be able to present your websites to new potential buyers without having to buy ads.